theupdateframework/taps/tap1.md

 # Reporting TAP Bugs, or Submitting TAP Updates

 How you report a bug, or submit a TAP update depends on several factors, such as the maturity of the TAP, the preferences of the TAP author, and the nature of your comments.
+For Draft or Accepted TAPs, feedback should be via the TAPs [issue tracker](https://github.com/theupdateframework/taps/issues) or as a pull request against the TAP in question.
-For the early draft stages of the TAP, it's probably best to send your comments and changes directly to the TAP author.
-For more mature, or finished TAPs you may want to submit corrections to the TUF [issue tracker](https://github.com/theupdateframework/tuf/issues) so that your changes don't get lost.
+Once a TAP has been marked Final, bugs or corrections should be submitted to the TUF [issue tracker](https://github.com/theupdateframework/tuf/issues) so that your changes don't get lost.

 # Transferring TAP Ownership